theladygen/cookie-stand/README.md

 * 5/17/23 restored class06-objects and class07 branches that I merged and deleted before grading occured.
 * 5/18/23 and 5/19/23 began adding CSS to index and sales pages
 * 5/20/23 firmed up CSS styling and fixed broken photo link on sales page, added new store form, but attempted unsuccessfully to get new Stores to render on table.
 Later commit fixed table and form input.
 Deleted console logs and formatted.
+* 5/21/23 added if statement to js to fix the table from overpopulating when new store was added

 ### Lighthouse Accessibility Report Score